alysiawon/Surfs-Up/README.md

 1. **Precipitation Statistics**

     In this query, we can determine what month has the most precipitation.
-This can also effect whether or not the Surf and Ice Cream shop will have a lot of cutsomers as rain can hinder people from coming to the store.
+This can also effect whether or not the Surf n' Shake shop will have a lot of cutsomers as rain can hinder people from coming to the store.

 2. **Additional Temperture Statistics**

     In this analysis, we only looked at June and December statistics.
-It would be worthwhile to analyze the other months and see if there are any additional months that can prevent the opening of the Surf and Ice Cream shop.
+It would be worthwhile to analyze the other months and see if there are any additional months that can prevent the opening of the Surf n' Shake shop.